 The Critical Care Residency Program (PGY2) provides pharmacists the opportunity to expand and develop specialty care skills in drug therapy management of critically ill patients.
-WellSpan York Hospital features a Level 1 trauma center and a total of 40 intensive care unit beds, including medical, trauma, surgical, neuroscience, cardiac, and open heart.
+WellSpan York Hospital features a Level 1 trauma center and a total of 60 adult intensive care unit beds, including medical, trauma, surgical, neuroscience, cardiac, and open heart.
 The resident may also gain experience in our 44 bed Level 3 neonatal intensive care unit.
 Additionally, residents gain experience working in an emergency department environment.

 On the following web pages you will find descriptions of these residency programs, as well as all directions for application.
 Materials available include application procedures, preceptor information, current residents, program graduates, scholarly activity and a benefits summary.
 If you are interested in an exciting opportunity to join our team, please submit the required materials to the Pharmacy Online Residency Centralized Application Service (PhORCAS) by January 6th.